rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ...
 {{< /highlight >}}

-Whereas the `ApolloClient` class is used to create the client instance, the `HttpLink` and `InMemoryCache` are used for the two mandatory configurations when creating the client instance.
-First, you can create a configured `HttpLink` instance.
-The instance will be fed later to the Apollo Client creation.
+The `ApolloClient` class is used to create the client instance, and the `HttpLink` and `InMemoryCache` are used for its mandatory configurations.
+First, you can create a configured `HttpLink` instance, which will be fed to the Apollo Client creation.

 {{< highlight javascript >}}
 const GITHUB_BASE_URL = 'https://api.github.com/graphql';